Have you been dealing with erratic periods… sometimes missing periods altogether, sometimes experiencing prolonged periods?

 Here are some of the more common symptoms of PCOS:

-One of the reasons why many conventional health practitioners are at a loss to treat PCOS, is that it’s a complex condition that is brought on by a combo of hormonal imbalances and gut issues that they are not trained to treat.
+One of the reasons why many conventional health practitioners are at a loss to treat PCOS is that it’s a complex condition that is brought on by a combo of hormonal imbalances and gut issues that they are not trained to diagnose and treat.

-Many women suffer from PCOS, 1 in 10 in fact, and sadly, over half of those go undiagnosed.
-PCOS is also the leading cause of why women have such a hard time getting pregnant.
+It is estimated that 1 in 10 women suffer from PCOS, and sadly, over half of those go undiagnosed.
+As already mentioned, PCOS is also the leading cause of why women have such a hard time getting pregnant.

 The really sad part is… some of these women have been diagnosed with PCOS only to be told that they just have to manage the symptoms and nothing can be done.
 And as a result, their doctors often place them on medications that don’t even begin to deal with the root cause of this imbalance.

-The Functional Medicine approach is to not only understand the root cause of any imbalance but also how other systems in your body may impacted or connected to the imbalance.
+The functional medicine approach is to not only understand the root cause of any imbalance but also how other systems in your body may be impacted or connected to the imbalance.

-We begin with a more effective and cutting-edge type of testing.
-This gives us a clearer picture of where you may need the most support in the areas of insulin, gut and hormone imbalances that are typically part of PCOS.
-We do this thorough testing because when patients present with hormone imbalances or symptoms, it’s so important to discover why the imbalances are occurring beyond just hormonal symptoms.
+Whenever we begin working with a new client, we begin with a comprehensive look at the hormone levels impacted by PCOS.
+This gives us a clearer picture of where you may need the most support in the areas of insulin, gut, and hormone imbalances that are typically part of PCOS.

-In functional medicine, we treat the body as a whole.
-We approach PCOS from a holistic viewpoint and first see if the imbalance can be adjusted through natural mean, so other systems won’t be offset.
-This also allows your body to re-establish function so your hormonal health can rebalance naturally.
-Only after, we will explore if hormone replacement is necessary, along with any lifestyle changes needed, and also consider what the risks may be based on your unique challenges.
+In functional medicine, we treat the body as a whole – that's why we approach PCOS from a holistic viewpoint and first see if the imbalance can be adjusted through natural means and lifestyle changes.
+The goal is to allow your body to re-establish normal function so your hormonal health can rebalance naturally.

-Do you have questions about our program and starting your path back to health?
-Our patient coordinator is standing by, happy to answer any questions you have to determine if Infinite Wellness is right for you.
+Do you have questions about starting your path back to health?
+Our patient coordinator is standing by, happy to answer any questions you have to determine if our approach is right for you.